pin0S/learningML/log.md

 3. Having a clear understanding of how I best learn and now implementing it - these keeps me on track and stops the feeling of feeling too lost

 It's still hard working a full time job, trying to write a book as my side hustle and to learn machine learning in the middle of all that.
 But I want it, I want it more than I want to breathe, it is probably what I want the most out of anything at the moment.
 I've noticed I don't care about TV shows, NBA games or other distractions anymore I just want to spend my time learning.
 This makes it incredibly hard stay focused at work and I need to start implementing rules at work too keep me focused.

+## Day 55: October 17, 2018

+Todya's Progress: Examples and Intutitions I & II complete, understanding of XNOR also done

+Thoughs: The idea that a Neural Network can create it's own features is really cool.

+I need to work more on understanding why Andrew is showing us the XNOR lessons - so going to do some video watching and reading tonight :)

+There are so many cool things you can do with Neural Nets and as I learn I'll get a better sense for what I want to do.
+I already have a lot of projects I'm interested in.
+Was thinking last night about a neural net for hearth stone, that can add nodes as players pick up cards to estimate the probability of their next move.